serviceprototypinglab/mao-orchestrator/README.md

 - Must put their generated data files in the `/usr/src/app/data` folder, as this is the folder mounted to the container.
 - Though this is not enforced, it is recommended that output files are generated in such a way that subsequent runs do not overwrite the data generated previously.
 - Must generate (in the same folder) a file named `control-<value>.csv` with each execution, where `value` should be sortable (for example the current date), in order for the spike detection to work.
 The file must contain a single numeric value (the control metric).

+## The demo tool
+The demo tool creates 3 mock data samples to trigger the spike detection and also shows the basic way to create a compliant tool.
+You can build it with Docker and register it (with a Github repository for the data, you can use any repository since after cloning it will only add data locally not make any commits) to test the functionality of the orchestrator.